 Our sales are concentrated among a few customers.
-Sales to our top five customers in the first half of fiscal year 2004 represented 49% of total revenue.
-These sales concentrations do not include revenues from sales of our media that were sold directly to our top five customers by our licensees, for which we earn royalty revenue, or revenues from sales of tape libraries sold directly to our top five customers by our other original equipment manufacturer, or OEM, tape drive customers.
+Sales to our top five customers in the first nine months of fiscal year 2004 represented 50% of total revenue.
+These sales concentrations do not include revenues from sales of our media that were sold directly to our top five customers by our licensees, for which we earn royalty revenue, or revenues from sales of our tape libraries sold to our top five customers by our customers.
 Furthermore, customers are not obligated to purchase any minimum product volume and our relationships with our customers are terminable at will.

 The merger of Hewlett-Packard Company (or Hewlett-Packard) and Compaq Computer Corporation (or Compaq) during calendar year 2002 significantly increased the concentration of our sales and dependency on a single customer.
-In the first half of fiscal year 2004 approximately 26% of our revenue was derived from this merged entity, and, therefore, could be materially and adversely affected if Hewlett-Packard were to experience a significant decline in storage revenue whether due to customer loss or integration issues or otherwise.
+In the first nine months of fiscal year 2004 approximately 26% of our revenue was derived from this merged entity, and, therefore, could be materially and adversely affected if Hewlett-Packard were to experience a significant decline in storage revenue whether due to customer loss or otherwise.
 There is an additional risk since the combined entity owns a competing linear tape open, or LTO, brand of tape drive and media.
 Hewlett-Packard markets both the LTO and Super DLTtape platforms, whereas Compaq had exclusively marketed Super DLTtape for tape backup and archiving.
 To the extent that the combined Hewlett-Packard and Compaq entity significantly reduces its purchases of DLTtape and Super DLTtape products in favor of LTO products, our tape drive and media revenues, operating results and financial condition would be materially and adversely affected.